aagam128/Toronto-Police-Traffic-collison/README.md

 Open the Power BI dashboard to analyze trends by weather, road type, lighting conditions, and time of day.

-## Model Training
+## ## Model Training

-Data Cleaning:
+- **Data Cleaning**
   Missing values and outliers were handled using imputation and transformation methods.

-Addressing Class Imbalance:
+- **Addressing Class Imbalance**
   The class imbalance was tackled using various sampling strategies to ensure balanced training.

-Trained Models:
+- **Trained Models**

-Random Forest
+  - Random Forest

-XGBoost
+  - XGBoost

-K-Nearest Neighbors (KNN)
+  - K-Nearest Neighbors (KNN)

-Hyperparameter Tuning:
+- **Hyperparameter Tuning**
   Performed hyperparameter tuning to achieve the best model performance.

-Model Evaluation:
+- **Model Evaluation**
   Evaluated the models using accuracy, F1-score, and confusion matrix.